TayisiyaChernenko/IDB/mern/client/src/components/discussionBoard/README.txt

 The Discussion Board FE is composed of several components inside each other.

+The Layout wrapper formats the page stylistically, to organize the main components of the page - the Navigation and Board

+Nav
+The Nav component allows a user to traverse their course boards, see their unique posting history, and add classes to their nav
 Board
 The Board component is what brings it all together, and it consists of both a prevPost component and a yourPost component